 Kellie's Castle

-Kellie’s Castle Ipoh (or Kellie’s Folly), is an unfinished mansion on the outskirts of Ipoh left incomplete after the death of its original owner, Scotsman William Kellie-Smith.
+Kellie’s Castle, is an unfinished mansion on the outskirts of Ipoh.
+It was left incomplete after the death of its original owner, Scotsman William Kellie-Smith.

-Today, the remains of the castle draw in tourists keen to explore its history and to discover a different side of Ipoh.
+Today, the remains of the castle draw tourists keen to snap photos of the lovely and unusual architecture.

+Kellie's Castle